godotengine/godot-docs/classes/class_styleboxtexture.rst

 | *Getter*  | get_region_rect()      |
 +-----------+------------------------+

-Species a sub region of the texture to use.
+Species a sub-region of the texture to use.

 This is equivalent to first wrapping the texture in an :ref:`AtlasTexture<class_AtlasTexture>` with the same region.